 Finally, if we decide to add sensory modifiers to a formulation, our panel of experts will carry out further analysis to make sure these modifiers bring meaningful benefits, such as a dry touch or anti-gloss effect.

 DSM’s free online tool, the Sunscreen Optimizer™, has been designed to provide customers with a quick, efficient and cost-effective way to select and combine UV filters and enhance the performance of their sun care formulations.
-Taking the form of a virtual laboratory, the tool captures all key information in one place and has a facility for comparing different tests simultaneously.
+It has now been updated with an integrated eco-profiling, allowing formulators to evaluate the environmental friendliness of their formulations using a method based on market and SPF benchmarking.
 It can be used with all UV filters on the market and will also factor in regulatory requirements in different parts of the world.
-The tool enables customers to develop and fine-tune their sunscreen formulations before moving on to the SPF testing process.
+This virtual lab saves time and expense by assessing the trade-off between eco-friendliness, costs and sensory factors (oil load) at the project stage.

 Regulatory compliance, safety and quality have become increasingly important to consumers of cosmetic ingredients.
 They have always been cornerstones of the Royal DSM approach too, and in Personal Care and Aroma Ingredients we work to the Group’s high overall standards, backed by its global resources.
 We believe strongly that transparency is the key to building trust and have developed a raft of services to provide customers with clear and up-to-date information about our products.